 So we could avoid quarantining when we got back to Vermont, we had to plan where we stopped on the way to Maine carefully.
 Vermont, at this point, had designated some counties in Maine as safe and others as hazardous.
 We stopped and had lunch at the West Gardiner Rest Area which was designated as inside one of the safe counties.

-If it hadn’t been for Covid, I’m not sure we would have found this rest area, but we’re planning on using it again!
+If it hadn’t been for c-flu, I’m not sure we would have found this rest area, but we’re planning on using it again!
 It has a decent gift shop, clean bathrooms, and lots of picnic tables for a picnic lunch.
 Well worth the stop if you’re driving up to the Acadia area on I-295 North, just get off in West Gardiner.